-- 1. The minimum fire integrity of bulkheads and decks shall be as prescribed in Tables 8.1 and 8.2. - 2.
-For determining the appropriate fire integrity standards to be applied to divisions between adjacent spaces, such spaces are classified according to their fire risk as shown in categories 1 to 12 below.
-The title of each category is intended to be typical rather than restrictive. - spaces as defined in Ch 1, 211. of Guidance for Mobile Offshore Drilling Unit (A station where the emergency power source is located is not considered.) - (2) Corridors - corridors and lobbies. - (3) Accommodation spaces - Spaces used for public spaces, cabins, offices, hospitals, cinemas, games and hobby rooms and similar spaces, excluding corridors, lavatories and pantries containing no cooking appliances. - 4 Stairways - Interior stairways, lifts and escalators (other than those wholly contained within the machinery spaces) and enclosures thereto.
-In this connection a stairway which is enclosed only at one level is to be regarded as part of the space from which it is not separated by a fire door. - 5 Service spaces (low risk) Lockers, store-rooms and working spaces in which flammable materials are not stored, drying rooms and laundries. - Machinery spaces of category A Spaces as defined in Pt 8, Ch 1, 103.
-31 of Rules for the Classification of Steel Ships. - 7 Other machinery spaces - All other machinery spaces than machinery spaces of Category A, containing propelling machinery, boilers, oil fuel units, steam and internal combustion engines, generators and major electrical machinery, oil filling stations, refrigerating, stabilizing, ventilating and air-conditioning machinery and similar spaces, including trunks to such spaces. - Regasification areas, Cargo areas Areas as defined in Ch 1 202.
+- Interior stairways, lifts and escalators (other than those wholly contained within the machinery spaces) and enclosures thereto.
+In this connection a stairway which is enclosed only at one level is to be regarded as part of the space from which it is not separated by a fire door. - 5 Service spaces (low risk) Lockers, store-rooms and working spaces in which flammable materials are not stored, dry- - ing rooms and laundries.
+6 Machinery spaces of category A Spaces as defined in Pt 8, Ch 1, 103.
+31 of Rules for the Classification of Steel - 7 Other machinery spaces - All other machinery spaces than machinery spaces of Category A, containing propelling machinery, boilers, oil fuel units, steam and internal combustion engines, generators and major electrical machinery, oil filling stations, refrigerating, stabilizing, ventilating and air-conditioning machinery and similar spaces, including trunks to such spaces.

+- 8 Process areas, Cargo areas Areas as defined in Ch 1 202.
 2 and Pt 7, Ch 5, 105.
-6 of Rules for the Classification of Steel Ships.
+6 of Rules for the Classification of Steel Ships. - (9) Hazardous areas

-- Hazardous areas - Areas as defined in Ch 7, 102. - 10 Service spaces (high risk) - Lockers, store-rooms and working spaces in which flammable materials are stored, galleys, pantries containing cooking appliances, paint rooms and workshops other than those forming part of the machinery space. - 1 Open decks - Open deck spaces and enclosed promenades having little or no fire risk. - Air spaces (the space outside superstructures and deckhouses). - 12 Sanitary and Similar Spaces Communal sanitary facilities such as showers, bath, lavatories, etc., and isolated pantries containing no cooking appliances.
+Areas as defined in Ch 7, 102.

+- 10 Service spaces (high risk)

+- Lockers, store-rooms and working spaces in which flammable materials are stored, galleys, pantries containing cooking appliances, paint rooms and workshops other than those forming part of the machinery space.

+- 1 Open decks

+Open deck spaces and enclosed promenades having little or no fire risk.

+Air spaces (the space outside superstructures and deckhouses).

+12 Sanitary and Similar Spaces

+Communal sanitary facilities such as showers, bath, lavatories, etc., and isolated pantries containing no cooking appliances.